Archive Service

 You can obtain the jobId from the response to the archive search::get command.

-Determines the number of the most recent job runs to retrieve their output.
+Determines the number of the most recent job executions to retrieve the output.